-- Press and hold RES+ until the desired speed is reached, then release it. - To increase vehicle speed in small increments, briefly press RES+ to the first detent.
+- Move the thumbwheel up toward RES+ until the desired speed is reached. - To increase vehicle speed in small increments, briefly press RES+ to the first detent.
 For each press, the vehicle goes about 1 km/h (1 mph) faster.

 To increase vehicle speed in larger increments, briefly press RES+ to the second detent.
 For each press, the vehicle speed increases to the next 5 km/h (5 mph) mark on the speedometer.